CNCF and Synadia Align on Securing the Future of the NATS.io Project. Read the joint press release.

 What's New!

-The NATS.io team is always working to bring you features to improve your NATS experience.
-Below you will find feature summaries for new NATS implementations.
-Check back often for release highlights and updates.
+The NATS.io team is continually working to bring you features that enhance your NATS experience.
+Below, you will find summaries of new NATS implementations.
+Release notes for the latest patch releases are available on

 Server release v2.10.0